 Luckily, you will be able to play your games from the Switch 1.
 You won't need to keep your extra console lying around for when you finally wrap up Tears of the Kingdom.

-While we were initially worried about the backwards compatibility of games like Ring Fit Adventure or Nintendo's Labo line of accessories, it appears you can still play these on the Switch 2.
-There are, of course, some caveats, but since you can connect old Switch 1 Joy-Cons to the Switch 2, you'll be able to still play these games.
+There are some caveats, of course, but since you can connect old Switch 1 Joy-Cons to the Switch 2, you'll be able to still play these games.
 That said, not all Nintendo Labo accessories will work in the same way as with the old Switch.

 A Nintendo Switch 2 would make an excellent gift, but why not check out our other expert recommendations?
 Read our guide on the best tech gifts.